What is odrivicdriv[.]top?

 |Malware Removal (Windows)||

-To summarize, it is common that pages like odrivicdriv[.]top are promoted by PUAs can be designed to gather various data and/or serve advertisements.
-Most PUAs do not improve browsing experience, include any features and/or are useful in some other way.
-In other words, in most cases they are designed only to generate revenue for their developers.
-They are called PUAs because users download and/or install them unknowingly.
+odrivicdriv[.]top and similar sites are promoted by PUAs designed to gather data and serve advertisements.
+Most PUAs do not improve the browsing experience or include any useful features.
+They are designed only to generate revenue for the developers.
+They are classified as PUAs because users download and install them inadvertently.

 How did adware install on my computer?

 Unwanted downloads and installations often occur when developers distribute PUAs by integrating them into the download/installation setups of other programs as "extra offers".
 This distribution method is known as "bundling".
 The offers can be declined in "Custom", "Advanced" and other similar settings of the setups (or by unticking certain checkboxes).

 Many users fail to check and change these settings (or untick the checkboxes), thereby allowing PUAs to infiltrate together with the desired software.
 PUAs are also downloaded and installed by clicking deceptive advertisements (usually on untrusted sites) that execute certain scripts.

 How to avoid installation of potentially unwanted applications

 You are advised to download files and programs from official websites and via direct download links.
 Other tools and sources such as third party downloaders and installers, unofficial pages, and Peer-to-Peer networks (e.g., eMule, torrent clients) should not be used to download or install software.